Unike267/Containers/test/latex-test/README.md

 **Goal:**

-- Generate pdf through latex compilation using the `minted` package.
+- Generate a PDF via LaTeX compilation using the `minted` package.
+The result is available in the repository's [actions](https://github.com/Unike267/Containers/actions) section.

-- The generated PDF file is available in the repository [actions](https://github.com/Unike267/Containers/actions).
+    - Workflow: `LaTeX-Container`
-    - Workflow: `latex_test`
+      - Job: `latex_test`
-    - Artifact names:
+        - Artifact name:
-        - `pdf_output`
+          - `latex-test.pdf`